balancer/docs-v3/docs/concepts/pools/CustomPool.md

 ## Optional custom add liquidity operations.
-Custom liquidity operations allow for not resolving the whole trade within one transactions.
-Cron Finance TWAMMs fit into the section as a custom TWAMM order is created/exited as part of these custom operations.
-These operations need to be implemented via:
+Custom liquidity operations allow for a more flexible exactAmountIn -> MinAmountOut & exactAmountOut -> MaxAmountIn behaviour.
+The custom liquidity additions do not enforce this intended behaviour.

 - `onAddLiquidityCustom`
 - `onRemoveLiquidityCustom`